 Loeb & Loeb creates new Web 3.0 manager position to help clients with blockchain projects

-Crypto expert Gian Pastore joins the firm in Los Angeles
+Ben Edwards reports that crypto expert Gian Pastore has joined the firm in Los Angeles

 US firm Loeb & Loeb has hired crypto expert Gian Pastore as its Web 3.0 manager, a newly created position to help support clients and the firm with blockchain and Web 3.0-related projects.